OpenTrading/OTMql4Zmq/README.md

-Otherwise, download the Python egg: https://pypi.python.org/packages/2.7/p/pyzmq/pyzmq-14.5.0-py2.7-win32.egg and place it as-is in your Python's site-packages directory:
+Otherwise, download the Python egg: https://pypi.python.org/packages/2.7/p/pyzmq/pyzmq-14.5.0-py2.7-win32.egg and `easy_install` it into your Python's site-packages directory.